craigcwaveformlabs/FreeStyle/README.md

 #### Let people know, consider upgrading other projects

-If this a major or minor release, let people in the #design and/or #dev Slack channels know by linking to the release.
+If this a major or minor release, let people in the #design and/or #origin Slack channels know by linking to the release.
 Consider bringing other projects up to date with your new release, especially [Origin](https://github.com/fac/origin).

 ## License